 Skip to Content

-In French culture, dining around the table as a family or group is very important.
-People in France spend much more time at the table than in English speaking countries.
+In French culture, sharing a meal around the table with family or friends is deeply important.
+People in France tend to spend much more time at the table than in English-speaking countries — and meals are often seen as a key social ritual.

 1. Don’t show up empty-handed